How to Wirelessly Transfer iPhone Data To A New iPhone (2023 Guide)

 Apple has a cool tool in iOS called Quick Start that lets you wirelessly transfer iPhone data to a new iPhone.
 Here’s how to use it.

-With iOS 12.4 Apple added an incredibly cool tool to the iPhone.
-Now users can wirelessly all the data from their old iPhone to a new one by simply creating an ad hoc wireless network between them.
+Apple has an incredibly cool tool for the iPhone.
+Users can wirelessly transfer almost all the data from their old iPhone to a new one by simply creating an ad hoc wireless network between them.
 Previously in order to migrate your old iPhone data to your new iPhone, you’d need to perm a backup of the old iPhone to iCloud or a PC.

-But now, provided both phones are running iOS 12.4 or later, you can just wirelessly stream all your data from one iPhone to another.
+But now, provided both phones are running a recent version of iOS, such as iOS 16, you can just wirelessly transfer all your data from one iPhone to another.
 This way of transferring data will be MUCH faster than downloading an iCloud backup and negates the need for having your PC with you.

-How to Wirelessly Migrate Your Data To A New iPhone
+How to Wirelessly Transfer Your Data To A New iPhone

 - When prompted, enter your old iPhone’s passcode on your new iPhone.

 - Now follow the instructions to set up Face ID or Touch ID on your new iPhone.

 - Once Face ID or Touch ID is set up, tap the “Transfer from iPhone” button to begin transferring your data from your old iPhone to your new iPhone.
 You can also choose whether to transfer various settings, such as Apple Pay and Siri, from your old iPhone to your new iPhone.

 - Be sure to keep your two iPhones near each other and plugged into power until the iPhone data transfer process is complete.
 How long it takes is dependent on how much data you have to transfer from your old iPhone.